-This attachment to the Guidelines provides more information on how Developers may satisfy their Inclusionary Housing Obligation through the acquisition and rehabilitation of existing Market Rate Units and conversion to For-Sale Inclusionary Units affordable to Lower or Very Low Income Households.
+This attachment to the Guidelines provides more information on how Developers may satisfy their Inclusionary Housing Obligation through the acquisition and rehabilitation of existing Market Rate Units for conversion to Rental Inclusionary Units affordable to Lower or Very Low Income Households.
 Definitions for capitalized terms may be found in the Guidelines and the Ordinance.

 II.
-Qualifying Criteria for Rehabilitated Units (SJMC Section 5.08.550)
+Qualifying Criteria for Rehabilitated Unit (SJMC Section 5.08.550)